AntoninoBonanno/DragDropAnnotate/README.md

         hiBorderColor: '#fff000', // border color for highlighted annotation
         hiBorderSize: 2.2,  //border width for highlighted annotation  [1-12]
-        imageBorder: true, //if false, not show the border on annotation with image }
+        imageBorder: true, //if false, not show the border on annotation with image
+        foreground: true //if false, not brings the annotation to the foreground when the mouseover }
 };
 ```